 Rarely play the parts you can play perfectly.
 Concentrate on what needs to improve.

 Mark short areas – a few notes, sometimes just two – for concentrated work.
-In marked areas, Select very short passages.
+In marked areas, select very short passages.
 Play as slowly as it takes for you to play perfectly – repeat 5 consecutive perfect times.
 Increase speed, never going faster than you can play 5 times in a row perfectly.
 If you make an error, start the count of 5 over again.
 If you make the same error persistently, shorten the passage you are practicing.

 “Music is almost all scales and arpeggios” – Cynthia.
 So practice scales and arpeggios daily.